jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  Syntax

 A CAA Resource Record contains a single Property consisting of a tag-value pair.
-A Domain Name MAY have multiple CAA RRs associated with it and a given Property Tag MAY be specified more than once across those RRs.
+A Fully-Qualified Domain Name MAY have multiple CAA RRs associated with it and a given Property Tag MAY be specified more than once across those RRs.

 The RDATA section for a CAA Resource Record contains one Property.
 A Property